oliverwilms/production-monitor/README.md

 # production-monitor

+A reviewer asked what can be monitored by a monitor without a production.
+I will improve this app by adding a Docker container and a sample production.

 I began working on this app when I saw a post on Developer Community by Mark OReilly:

 ```